 Your Home Energy Score will show you how your home's efficiency compares to other homes, and will identify energy improvements that will save you money and raise your Score.
 These improvements will also likely enhance how comfortable you feel in your home and may improve the air quality in your home.
 If you've already made home energy improvements, your Score can officially recognize your home's higher performance level—a useful indicator if you're planning on selling your home soon.
 Read more about the benefits of getting a Home Energy Score either For Your Home or For Buying or Selling a Home.

-The Home Energy Score is only available in areas served by DOE's official Home Energy Score Partners.View the current list of Partners offering the Home Energy Score to see who you can contact in your area.
+The Home Energy Score is only available in areas served by DOE's official Home Energy Score Partners.To find which Partners offer the Home Energy Score in your area, visit our Partner Map.
 If there is no Partner in your area, ask your local utility or state energy office when the Home Energy Score will be available in your area.
 You may also be able to find an Assessor in your area who is working under one of DOE's national Partners, either as a home inspector or BPI certified home auditor.

 Not with the Home Energy Scoring Tool itself.
 However, additional information about the home and the homeowner's behavior can be added in through a consumer tool called “Home Energy Saver.”
 Visit Home Energy Saver to input information from your Home Energy Score's "Home Facts" to customize energy estimates and recommendations by modifying the remaining fields.